Category: Philosophy Of Travel

 The funny thing about long distance bicycle travellers

 There’s definitely something funny about them (us?).
 And I’m quite not sure what it is.
 The thing is that bicycle travel is actually a totally sensible thing to do.
 It allows you to travel with an incredible level of independence.
-And by that I mean independence from planes and public transport, agents and brokers and guides, […] Continue reading →
+And by that I mean independence from planes and public transport, agents and brokers and guides, hostels and hotels and campsites, infrastructure and industry of all kinds — in short, almost all of the tie-downs and costs and restrictions associated with consumer-based travel.
+Cycling with a tent allows you to go anywhere, sleep anywhere, meet more of the ‘locals’ (it’s all… Continue reading →

 -